Refinance rates with Laurel Road start at 1.89%.

 I know the feeling of this level of debt all too well.
 Together, my husband and I have nearly $400,000 in student loans from graduate school and medical school.
 And my husband’s not even done with medical school yet — or finished adding student loans to that total.

 Because he’ll be a physician in a few months, he’s on his way to earning a high income.
 However, that doesn’t diminish the student loan burden we both feel.
 So we’ll be trying a combination of things to eliminate this debt.

 If you’re also six figures or more in the red and are looking for the best strategies to pay off $100K in student loans, you could consider these:

-1. Minimize Lifestyle Inflation
+1. Minimize lifestyle inflation

-If you have $100k or more in student loan debt because you attended professional school, chances are you now also have a high income because of your education.
-Whether you’re a doctor, lawyer, or went to business school, you likely had to put in a lot of time over several years to learn your craft.
+If you have $100K in student loan debt or more because you attended professional school, chances are you now also have a high income because of your education.
+Whether you’re a doctor, lawyer or went to business school, you likely had to put in a lot of time over several years to learn your craft.